drvinceknight/cfm/nbs/chapters/01-using-notebooks/main.md

 ```

-When you execute that it should look like:
+When you run that it should look like:

 ![](./img/rendering_markdown/main.png)